Rui-Pedro-Pires/Minishell/README.md

 # Minishell

 ## Description
 Minishell is a simple, custom shell written in C, designed to emulate the functionality of the bash shell.
-The project involves handling various processes, file descriptors, and command-line inputs, giving you an opportunity to delve into key concepts related to system programming.
+The project involves handling various processes, file descriptors, and command-line inputs, giving me an opportunity to delve into key concepts related to system programming.

 This shell includes support for a command-line interface, pipes, redirections, environment variable handling, and a few built-in commands.
-You will experience the nuances of building your own little bash from scratch.

 ## Features
 - Displays a command prompt waiting for user input.